RashadHagen/VirtualBox-Create-And-Connect-Windows-OS-As-Host-Only-To-Windows-Server-As-NAT/README.md

 </div>
-  <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>•	NOTE: AFTER ALL THIS IS SETUP: TO GET INTERNET TO WORK ON YOUR WINDOWS 11 VIRTUAL MACHINE, YOU WILL HAVE TO HAVE YOUR WINDOWS SERVER 2025 VIRTUAL MACHINE OPEN, TOO.
-SINCE, THE INTERNET TO WINDOWS 11 IS COMING FROM YOUR WINDOWS SERVER 2025.</b></span>
+  <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>•	NOTE: AFTER ALL THIS IS SETUP, TO GET INTERNET TO WORK ON YOUR WINDOWS 11 VIRTUAL MACHINE: YOU WILL NEED WINDOWS SERVER 2025 VIRTUAL MACHINE TO BE OPEN ALSO, BECAUSE THE INTERNET TO THE WINDOWS 11 VIRTUAL MACHINE IS COMING FROM YOUR WINDOWS SERVER 2025 VIRTUAL MACHINE.</b></span>
 <br/><br/><br/>